 If we don’t fearlessly pursue these things, we start blaming ourselves for not taking action and the regret compounds.

 The Woulda, Shoulda, Coulda

-When you make a decision to focus on creating your ideal future, to create a life with no regrets you’ll move from “Woulda, Coulda, Shoulda” to “I lived a life worth living” and “I made a difference.”
+When you make a decision to focus on the most important things in life, you’ll move from “woulda, coulda, shoulda” to “I lived a life worth living” and “I made a difference.”

 To get through the hardest journey, we need take only one step at a time, but we must keep on stepping. – Chinese Proverb

 Bonnie Ware’s 2012 book The Top Five Regrets of the Dying tells us much about living a life to minimize regrets.
 Ware spent many years in palliative care, looking after patients who had gone home to die.
 When she questioned these patients about any regrets they had or anything they would do differently, a number of common themes came up.

 The five most common themes were, in descending order:

 - I wish I’d had the courage to life a life true to myself, not the life others expected of me.

 - I wish I hadn’t worked so hard.

 - I wish I had the courage to express my feelings.